-Course Description: In the Capstone Course students apply the knowledge acquired throughout the four-year longitudinal CEPA course and encapsulate all the learning objectives through submission for publication or presentation at college, local, regional, or national conferences content related to their longitudinal research efforts.
+Course Description: In the Capstone Course students apply the knowledge acquired throughout the four-year longitudinal CEPA course and encapsulate all the learning objectives, including OPP and wellness.
+Students will submit for publication or presentation at college, local, regional, or national conferences content related to their longitudinal research efforts.